 The Bachelor of Science in Nursing program has a long outstanding history at the University in preparing women and men as professional nurses.

 With a Bachelor of Science in Nursing (BSN) from Mount St. Joseph University, the student will be part of an interactive applied learning experience with faculty, students, and colleagues from other disciplines working together to solve complex health care problems.
+Nursing majors move through a rich variety of classes, labs and off-campus clinical experiences to become effective patient advocates and leaders in a variety of settings.
+The outstanding reputation of the Bachelor of Science in Nursing program at the Mount is built upon more than 85 years of experience.

 The greatest strength of the Department of Nursing is the faculty who are highly qualified professionals dedicated to educating future nurses for the dynamic health care environment.